docker/docs/desktop/dev-environments.md

 > If you already installed Git, first check if you can use it within the command line or Powershell by checking the version:
 > `$ git --version`
 >
-> If Git isn't detected as a valid command you need to install or re-install it and be sure to choose option `Git from command line...` or `Use Git and optional Unix tools...` during the **Adjusting your PATH environment** step.
+> If Git isn't detected as a valid command you will need to install or re-install it and be sure to choose the option `Git from command line...` or `Use Git and optional Unix tools...` during the **Adjusting your PATH environment** step.
 > ![Windows add Git to path](/images/dev-env-gitbash.png){:width="300px"}

 ## Start a single container Dev Environment